 Sore throat treatment — Antibiotics do not help throat pain caused by a virus and are not recommended.
 Inappropriate use of antibiotics for viral illness can unnecessarily expose patients to side effects like diarrhea, rash, or more serious allergic reactions.
 Sore throat caused by viral infections usually lasts four to five days.
 During this time, treatments to reduce pain may be helpful.
 Several therapies can help to relieve throat pain.

-Pain medication — You can treat your throat pain with a mild pain reliever such as acetaminophen (Tylenol®) or a non-steroidal anti-inflammatory agent such as ibuprofen or naproxen (Motrin® or Aleve®).
-Both have been shown to provide fast and effective relief of sore throat pain.
+Pain medication — Over the counter pain relievers such as acetaminophen (Tylenol®) or a non-steroidal anti-inflammatory agent such as ibuprofen or naproxen (Motrin® or Aleve®) have been shown to provide fast and effective relief of sore throat pain.

 Oral rinses — Salt-water gargles are an old stand-by for throat pain.
 It is not clear that salt water works to relieve pain, but it is unlikely to be harmful.
 Most recipes suggest 1/4 to 1/2 teaspoon (1.5 to 3.0 g) of salt per one cup (8 ounces or 250 mL) of warm water.